-As of December 31, 2013 and 2012, the cost of fully-depreciated property and equipment still used in operations amounted to P146.7 million and P81.6 million, respectively.
+As of December 31, 2013, the cost of fully-depreciated property and equipment still used in operations amounted to P146.7 million.

 13. LAND HELD FOR FUTURE DEVELOPMENT

 Land held for future development represents the Group's land property totaling to 44 hectares in Phase 2 and 3 of the Park that is intended for sale once developed.